Yiling-J/tablepilot/README.md

 	  Specifies the columns to autofill; existing values will be ignored and regenerated.
 This flag can be set multiple times to specify multiple columns (see example).

 	- `--context_columns string`
-	  Specifies the columns to autofill; existing values will be ignored and regenerated.
+	  Specifies the columns to be used as context info when autofilling.
 This flag can be set multiple times to specify multiple columns (see example).
-	  If you don't want any context columns, just set it to a non-existent column (`--context_columns=nullll`).
+	  If you don't want any context columns, just set it to a non-existent column (`--context_columns=notexists`).

 	- `-o, --offset int`
 	  Start offset for autofilling rows. (default 0)